MSUAASF Hiring Procedures for New or Existing Positions

 - Maintain complete confidentiality; credential discussion should only be among committee members.

 - The committee’s collective assessment of each applicant is recorded in the NEOGOV system and becomes the official record.
-The search chair will log into NEOGOV and enter each candidate’s disposition and comments (strengths and weaknesses) based on the committee’s consensus as follows:
+The search chair will log into NEOGOV and enter each candidate’s disposition and comments (summary of strengths and weaknesses) based on the committee’s consensus as follows:

-- Fail – indicates those that didn’t meet the minimum qualifications or that had incomplete files; select the Reject Reason from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.
+- Fail – indicates those that didn’t meet the minimum qualifications or that had incomplete files; select the reasons for no selection from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.

-- Other – indicates those that meet the minimum qualifications and that you want to keep on reserve (B-List and C-List if needed) in case the A-List people are no longer available and/or decline interviews.
-Be sure to include specific reasons for non-selection (why they are not as strong as the A-List candidates, what makes them less qualified)
+- Other – indicates those that meet the minimum qualifications and that you want to keep on reserve, in case another applicant(s) is no longer available and/or declines an interview.
+Be sure to include specific reasons for non-selection based on the requirements and preferred qualifications of the NOV

-- Once the dispositions and comments are entered, email the Hiring Manager and EAA to let them know and then wait for approval from both before contacting finalists to schedule interviews.
+- Once the dispositions and comments are entered, email the Hiring Manager and OEA (cc: firstname.lastname@example.org) to let them know and then wait for approval from both before contacting finalists to schedule interviews.

-- Hiring Manager and EAA review the dispositions and comments in NEOGOV and determine if they approve or if there are additional candidates who should be interviewed.
+- Hiring Manager and OEA review the dispositions and comments in NEOGOV and determine if they approve or if there are additional candidates who should be interviewed.

-- Upon approval, Dean/Associate Provost will notify Search Chair at which time interviews can be arranged.
-Search Chair will create and provide the interview schedule and interview itineraries to EAA.
+- Upon approval, interviews can be arranged.
+Search Chair will create and provide the interview schedule and interview itineraries to OEA.

-- EAA Analyst sends email notices to initial group of unsuccessful applicants.
+- Human Resources sends email notices to initial group of unsuccessful applicants.
+The Search Chair should contact the HR Analyst giving notice to send out this notification.

 - Reference checks can be done prior to bringing candidates on campus and/or following the candidate interview process.
-Reference questions must be approved by EAA.
+Reference questions must be approved by OEA.

 - Personal questions are not appropriate; this is an assessment of professional qualifications based on the published criteria.